freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 1. A Source uploads a submission to the news organization using `Tor Browser <https://www.torproject.org/>`__.

-2. A Journalist connects to SecureDrop using their *SecureDrop Workstation*, where Journalists can view the document, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.
+2. A Journalist connects to SecureDrop using their SecureDrop Workstation, where Journalists can view the document, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.